Patanjali’s Yoga Sutra’s

 Ishvara Pranidhana (devotion to the highest).

-8. Samadhi is when you are able to maintain such a deep meditative concentration that you do not allow any external influences to impact your body or mind.
+When you are able to maintain a deep meditative concentration that you do not allow any external influences to impact your body or mind.

 The first 4 Limbs train the the body.
 The next 3 train the mind.
 And when body and mind are still you enter the doorway of the eight limb – Samadhi.